 THANK YOU TO OUR NEIGHBORS WHO GIVE US THEIR SUPPORT AND PUT UP WITH THE TRAFFIC THAT INVADES THIS QUIET NEIGHBORHOOD EVERY YEAR FOR THESE DAYS.

-WE WANT TO THANK OUR FANS WHO HAVE TAKEN THE TIME TO BRAVE THE WEATHER, TRAFFIC AND CROWDS TO VISIT US DURING THE FIRST WEEK-END IN DECEMBER EVERY YEAR.
+WE WANT TO THANK OUR FANS WHO HAVE TAKEN THE TIME TO BRAVE THE WEATHER, TRAFFIC AND CROWDS TO VISIT US DURING OUR OPEN STUDIOS DAYS.

-WE ARE LOOKING FORWARD TO SEEING YOU ON
+WE ARE LOOKING FORWARD TO SEEING YOU IN

 MEANWHILE, SOME OF OUR MULTI-TALENTED ARTISTS AND ARTISANS ARE HERE EVERYDAY, SOME ARE OPEN FOR SPECIAL HOURS ON THE WEEK-ENDS AND OTHERS ARE OPEN BY APPOINTMENT.
 YOU CAN CONTACT THEM THRU THEIR EMAIL ADDRESSES OR WEBSITES FROM OUR WEBSITE.